InternetOfUs/interactions-logger-and-analytics/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-It is a web service.
-It can be used to store, retrieve and delete messages (+ logs and analytics/performances, but not sure they work as documented or as should work).
+There is a web service.
+It can be used to store, retrieve and delete messages (+ logs and performances, but not sure they work as documented or as should work).

 The web service need an Elasticsearch database for storing data.